by Dr. C.H. Weaver M.D. Updated 4/2022

 Doctors increasingly believe that a patient’s microbiome can influence the development of cancer and a patients response to treatment including side effects.

-Lung cancer patients on immunotherapy have vastly different microbiota than healthy individuals and may experience different side effects based on microbiota composition.
-(2)
+Research suggests that gut bacteria may fuel prostate and colon cancer and lung cancer patients on immunotherapy have vastly different microbiota than healthy individuals and may experience different side effects based on microbiota composition.2,3

 What is the microbiome?

 There's a community of 38,000,000,000,000 microorganisms (mostly bacteria) living in and on us.
 These bacteria are essential to our health.
 They digest our food, regulate inflammation, and synthesize key vitamins, metabolites, and neurotransmitters—in exchange for just a portion of our daily calories and a warm place to live.
 In an astonishing journey of symbiosis, microbes co-evolved with humans, carrying in their genes, and therefore in us, the entire history of the world.
 We are in essence our own, ecosystem.

 A new era of research examines the role of the bacteria in our intestines (microbiota) as a potentially important regulator of health and a contributor to a variety of diseases.
 The bacteria in the gut, referred to as the gut microbiome, appears to play a significant role in disease.

 Researchers have been looking at how to improve the bodies immune defenses against cancer for years.
 Evidence is increasing that the gut microbiome has a major influence on individuals overall health.

 Microbiome May Influence Response to Immunotherapy